osg-htc/user-documentation/documentation/overview/account_setup/connect-access.md

 &nbsp;&nbsp;&nbsp;&nbsp;a.
 Name your session
 &nbsp;&nbsp;&nbsp;&nbsp;b.
 Save session for future use
 7. Click "Open" to launch shell.
 Provide your ssh-key passphrase (created at Step 4 in PuTTYgen) when prompted to do so.
+8. When prompted for a "Verification Code", go to the TOTP client you used to set up two-factor authentication, above, and enter the six digit code from the client into your PuTTY terminal prompt.

 The following video demonstrates the key generation and login process from the [Putty](https://www.youtube.com/watch?v=zk1uo1nA2HA&t=210s&ab_channel=OSG)